Why illegal dumping is costing us all and why it is not just a council problem

 Support stronger enforcement.

-These are not dramatic acts.......They are basic responsibility.
+These are not dramatic acts; they are basic responsibilities.

 Illegal dumping is not rebellion.